 ]

-3. results and discussion

 3. RESULTS

 This section presents data collected from 197 mother-child dyads in the Avé Prefecture.
 The analysis focuses on sociodemographic characteristics, the evaluation of the differential between knowledge and practices (the "gap"), the analysis of dietary diversity, and finally, the anthropometric status of the children.